Kombucha Defense Mechanisms

 While there are conflicting explanations for the definition, the most commonly accepted answer is that “p = potential” and the “H = hydrogen.” pH is a measurement of the acidity or alkalinity of a solution.
 When a substance dissolves in water, it produces charged molecules known as ions.
 Acidic water contains extra hydrogen ions (H+) and basic (alkaline) water contains extra hydroxyl (OH-) ions.
 As we can see on the chart below, the relationship from one pH level to the next is exponential.

 The pH scale ranges from 0-14 with readings in the 0-7 range termed acid and readings in the 7-14 range termed alkaline.
 7 is considered neutral and the ideal pH for our blood is just above 7.
 Without going into too many details, there is an important correlation between pH and health.
 While Kombucha tests on the acid side, much like lemon juice or apple cider vinegar, when it hits the digestive system it creates an alkaline ash.
-(See pH post part 2 which will also include how to track your own pH).

 The symbiosis of Kombucha cultures occurs between the yeast and bacteria, organisms which have evolved to work together via a system of balanced competition, with each contributing to the health and life cycle of the other.
 Acetobacter/Gluconacetobacter, the dominant type of bacteria in Kombucha, creates acetic acid – one of the most healthy acids and a clue to Kombucha’s low pH.